 Who is a good candidate for a breast lift?

 Anyone whose breasts are drooping, either due to pregnancy and breastfeeding or weight fluctuations and the effects of aging is a good candidate for a breast lift.

 How much is a breast lift?

-There are smaller breast lifts options done through smaller incisions that require less work (crescent).
+There are smaller breast lift options done through smaller incisions that require less work (crescent).
 These lifts are a lower cost ($1000-1500).
 There are medium-sized lifts (circumareolar) that cost more ($2000-3000).
-And there are full lifts for more severe drooping that involve more surgical time and a greater degree of reshaping and repositioning of the breast tissue ($3000-5000).
+There are also are full lifts for more severe drooping that involve more surgical time and a greater degree of reshaping and repositioning of the breast tissue ($3000-5000).
 This pricing may fluctuate based on each patient’s individual needs and does not include anesthesiology fees.
-For further questions on breast lift financing, call (773) 763-3990.

 What risks are included in breast lift surgery?

 As with any surgical procedure, there are risks associated with a breast lift such as bleeding or infection, but this is a very low percentage.
 The main issue with breast lift surgery would be poor scarring.
 The bigger the lift, the longer the scars, and scar quality can’t be completely predicted.
 Even so, less than 10% have poor scarring (thick or discolored scars).
 Dr. Wiener monitors breast lift scars closely and uses silicone gel creams, lightening creams, laser treatments, and sometimes steroid injections to deal with thick or discolored scars.